mcf327/mcf327/README.md

 <h3>👋 Hi there!</h3>
 I'm Matt, a former restaurant manager turned fullstack software engineer committed to building practical user-friendly solutions.
-Thanks for checking out my page, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-french89/).
+Thanks for checking out my page, and feel free to connect with me here or on LinkedIn.
 Let's create together!

 <h3>My Tech Toolbox:</h3>